hasura/react-apollo-todo/react-native-apollo/tutorial/apollo-concepts/apollo-cache.md

 );
 ```

-The above two examples make the difference is clear.
+The above two examples make the difference absolutely clear.

 ## Manipulating the cache